Complex Generalized Integral Means Spectrum of Drifted Whole-Plane SLE and LLE: General L evy processes with special symbols

 and we can choose $f_0(x)= \hypgeo{2}{1}(a,b;c;x)$ and $\theta_0(x)=(1-x)^{-\delta} \hypgeo{2}{1}(a,b;c;x)$.
 The other independent solution to the hypergeometric equation is which is \emph{non-analytic} at the origin $x=0$, hence is discarded as a candidate for $f_0$.\\

 Before continuing, let us consider general symmetric L\'evy processes: what are the possible couples $(\eta_1,\eta_2)$?
 We know that we must have $\eta_2\geq 0$ and the L\'evy-Khinchine formula implies that $\eta_1\geq \eta_2/4$.
-It happens\footnote{R\'emy Rhodes, private communication.} that every couple $(\eta_1,\eta_2)$ such that $\eta_1\geq\eta_2/4\geq 0$ actually corresponds to some (symmetric) L\'evy process.
+It happens that every couple $(\eta_1,\eta_2)$ such that $\eta_1\geq\eta_2/4\geq 0$ actually corresponds to some (symmetric) L\'evy process \cite{applebaum2009} \footnote{R\'emy Rhodes, private communication.}.
 Moreover the case $\eta_1=\eta_2/4$ exactly corresponds to an SLE process, while in the case $\eta_2=0$, $L_t$ is a pure jump process with jumps equal to $k\pi$, $k$ odd (notice that the other case is similar with $k$ even, yielding a continuous process on the circle).

 For $\eta_2=4-q$, the preceeding constraints on $(\eta_1,\eta_2)$ become $q\leq 4$ and $\eta_1\geq\eta_2/4=1-q/4$, with equality for SLE$_\kappa$, with $\kappa=2-q/2$.
 Let us then define

 Let us return to Eq. \eqref{eqn::b2}.
 It can be shown (see below) that $\eta_1^2-2(2-q)(\eta_1+q-3)\geq0$ in $D_{4-q}$; we may thus extract $\delta'$ from \eqref{eqn::b2}: